needle-mirror/com.unity.adaptiveperformance/Documentation~/samples-guide.md

 ## Installation

 Install Adaptive Performance samples from the **Package Manager** window.
+Make sure you install the [Sample Environment](#sample-environment) first.
+It's a prerequisite for most other samples.

-Some samples require Universal Render Pipeline to work while others work with any render pipeline.
+Some samples require Universal Render Pipeline to work, while others work with any render pipeline.

 The following samples are available for any render pipeline:

 * [Sample Environment](#sample-environment)
 * [Thermal Sample](#thermal-sample)